sacredSatan/trenchess/README.md

 You'll probably encounter bugs, I haven't even tested it other than just playing a bunch of games.

 ### Engine
 The code's probably unreadable.
 I've abandoned ideas in the middle, done the same thing multiple ways, etc. The implementation is not optimal, I just did what I could come up with.
-I'd make use of external resources next time.
+I'd make use of external resources next time, as I've finished one reference free implementation already.
+If I were to implement an engine again, I'd learn about how actual engines that can evaluate positions are made, and probably do it in a language that I'm not yet familiar with.

 ### Frontend
 It started with CLI, but I quickly realized that web is the easiest to iterate on for me.
 I initially supported drag and drop etc, but it became too tedious.